Determine relevant analytical axes

 1. The most common segmentation axes

 a.
-Native axes
+Native axes (when an integration is used)

-• Products : analyze LTV, ARPU or churn by product to identify the most profitable modules.
+Products : analyze LTV, ARPU, or churn by product to identify the most profitable modules.
 Example : observe that customers using product X have churn that is 2× lower than others.

 b.
 Axes to enrich